Polymer materials

 In the research field Polymeric Materials, new fundamental knowledge and skills are developed through scientific materials research, and the know-how and technical prerequisites are created to be able to work on the questions of application-oriented materials development at the ibac.

-In this focus, we develop methods for raw material and material recycling of biogenic residues, i.
-H. Substances that are produced by nature in large quantities, but have hardly been used as resources and, above all, do not compete with food production.
-Our main sources are poultry feathers, crab shells, insect shells and grasses.
-These are broken down, modified and/or processed using chemical processes in such a way that they can be integrated into the economic value chain.
-There, their use offers the possibility of using material-specific advantages, improving the CO2 balance and thus paving the way to a society based on renewable raw materials.
+Our research focuses on developing innovative methods for the raw material and material utilisation of biogenic residues.
+We concentrate on materials that are produced in large quantities by nature but have hardly been used as raw materials to date and do not compete with food production.
+Our main sources include poultry feathers, crab shells, insect exoskeletons and grasses.
+Through targeted chemical processes, these raw materials are broken down, modified and further processed in such a way that they become economically viable.
+This not only opens up new applications, but also improves the carbon footprint and supports the transformation to a society based on renewable raw materials.

 Contact person: Nils Münstermann, Paul Marten, Fabian Weitenhagen, Lena Schmitz